Laura Ingalls Wilder: Later life and death

 Upon Lane's departure from Rocky Ridge Farm, Laura and Almanzo moved back into the farmhouse they had built, which had most recently been occupied by friends.
 From 1935 on, they were alone at Rocky Ridge Farm.
 Most of the surrounding area (including the property with the stone cottage Lane had built for them) was sold, but they still kept some farm animals, and tended their flower beds and vegetable gardens.
 Almost daily, carloads of fans stopped by, eager to meet the "Laura" of the Little House books.

 The Wilders lived independently and without financial worries until Almanzo's death at the farm in 1949.
 Laura remained on the farm.
 For the next eight years, she lived alone, looked after by a circle of neighbors and friends.
 She continued an active correspondence with her editors, fans, and friends during these years.

 Gravesite of Laura Ingalls Wilder and husband Almanzo Wilder at Mansfield Cemetery, Mansfield, Missouri.
 Buried next to them is daughter Rose Wilder Lane.

 In the fall of 1956, 89-year-old Wilder became severely ill from undiagnosed diabetes and cardiac issues.
 She was hospitalized by Lane, who had arrived for Thanksgiving.
 She was able to return home the day after Christmas.
-Despite this, her health began to decline after her release from the hospital, and she died at home in her sleep on February 10, 1957: three days after turning 90.
-She was buried beside Almanzo at Mansfield Cemetery in Mansfield.
-Lane was buried next to them upon her death in 1968.
+Despite this, her health began to decline after her release from the hospital, and she died at home in her sleep on February 10, 1957, aged 90 She was buried beside Almanzo at Mansfield Cemetery in Mansfield.
+Lane was buried next to them on her death in 1968.